Table Of Contents

 As you gather this data, you’ll start to build a complete picture of your plant from the inside out, like assembling a puzzle one piece at a time.
 You’ll know how things look when they’re working right so you can quickly and easily identify when something goes wrong.
 Better yet, you’ll have a top-down view of the whole operation, which means you can catch disruption patterns and deploy solutions that target the source instead of the symptoms.

-To do all this, you need a Smart Manufacturing Platform to unite data from all sources and locations.
+To do all this, you need a connected workforce platform to unite data from all sources and locations.
 With all the information in one place, you’ll be able to:

 Utilize raw materials more effectively.